Car Theory Test Explained

-It is a little difficult to fully understand a potential hazard from a video screen.
+- It is a little difficult to fully understand a potential hazard from a video screen.
 The best way to learn is to take driving lessons from a fully qualified driving instructor.
 As soon as you receive your provisional driving licence, take some driving lessons.
 As you will be in control of the car, it will help you become aware of all the potential hazards.
 Your instructor will be continuously pointing out these hazards until you are aware of them independently.

-As a passenger driving with friends or family, train yourself to spot as many potential hazards throughout the journey.
+- As a passenger driving with friends or family, train yourself to spot as many potential hazards throughout the journey.

-Although constantly clicking throughout the entire video clip is likely to result in a fail, don’t be afraid to click on several occasions as soon as you see a developing hazard.
+- Although constantly clicking throughout the entire video clip is likely to result in a fail, don’t be afraid to click on several occasions as soon as you see a developing hazard.
 I have heard of individuals constantly failing the hazard perception part of the theory test as they thought that only 1 click was permitted in each video.

 Booking your car theory test

 The current fee for taking the car theory test is £31.
 The theory test can be booked online at the official direct.gov website.
 There is no booking fee if booked through the official website.
 It is worth being aware of websites offering to book your theory test for you.
 These website services will charge you the theory test fee of £25 plus a booking fee.